ClimateImpactLab/DataFS/docs/cli.metadata.rst

 ----------------

 We'll keep working with our ``sample_archive`` that we created earlier.
 Right now we'll take a look at our metadata.
-Depending

 .. code-block:: bash

-	datafs sample_archive metadata
+	$ datafs sample_archive metadata
 	{u'acta non verba': u'deeds not words',
 	 u'actiones secundum fidei': 'action follows belief',
 	 u'ad undas': u'to the waves',